luguoli/ComfyUI-Hive/README-en.md

 **Tips**:
 - If node already exists, the system will automatically try to update
 - Installing Git repositories requires Git tool to be installed on the system

+### 🖱️ Context Menu Features

+Hive provides rich context menu features to make your workflow more efficient:

+1. **🐝 Hive Expand Prompt**
+   - Enter a prompt, and AI will automatically expand it to generate more detailed and rich prompts
+   - Supports expanding prompts in both Chinese and English
+   - After expansion, you can directly copy and use the result

+2. **🐝 Hive Random Prompt**
+   - Generate random prompts with one click to inspire creativity
+   - Generated prompts include both Chinese and English versions
+   - Perfect for scenarios where you need quick prompt inspiration

+3. **🐝 Hive AI Chat**
+   - Chat with AI to get creative suggestions and help
+   - Can ask questions about ComfyUI usage, workflow optimization, etc.
+   - Supports multi-turn conversations

+4. **🐝 Hive Translate**
+   - Quickly translate prompts or text content
+   - Supports translation between Chinese and English
+   - Translation results can be directly copied and used

+5. **🐝 Hive Fix Node**
+   - When a node is missing or unusable, right-click on the node
+   - The system will automatically search for the node's installation address
+   - If there are multiple installation addresses, you can choose the appropriate one to install
+   - One-click fix for missing nodes

+6. **🐝 Hive Reverse Prompt**
+   - Analyze image content and automatically generate corresponding prompts
+   - Supports generating prompts in both Chinese and English
+   - Generated prompts can be directly copied and used
+   - Perfect for scenarios where you need to reverse-engineer workflows from images

+**Note**: Using AI-related features requires configuring the Large Language Model API first.
+Configuration method:
+1. Click the settings button in the sidebar
+2. Click the "Configure LLM API" button
+3. In "Large Language Model API Configuration", select a provider and fill in the API Key
+4. Select a model and save the configuration

 ### ⚙️ Personalization Settings